Public-nEUro/DataCatalogue/README.md

 ```

 *Create the Aggression.jsonl*
 The file `import/study_template.jsonl` shows the key-values used to create this information.
 Here, create the new jsonl from `import/data_import/Aggression/PublicnEUro_record_Aggression.xlsx`.
-An important key-value here is `"type": "dataset"` informing this is the metadata level.
+An important key-value here is `"type": "dataset"`, which informs datalad that this is the metadata level.

 It then possible to check that the new file is valid:
 ```bash